gameinn1/HikaruNoGoSSA/README.md

 Restoration of the original Hikaru No Go fansub in Substation Alpha (SSA) format, done by Elite-Fansubs [E-F] / Real Fansubbers [R-F].

 This is an update to the project started by gabest11.
 See the table below for overall progress.
-The fonts are in fonts-v16.zip (compiled via fonts collector) and made after 75/76 was complete.
+The fonts are in fonts-v16.zip (compiled via fonts collector).
 Once extracted, right click and install them.

 ## Intro/Progress
 I restarted this project in mid December 2025 after it was laid dormant by gabest11.
 Before this I had no experience with Aegisub.
 I assumed that the work done by gabest11 was close to done (they stopped episode 61) but there were some problems.
 Most of the time they did not assign styles/missed notes so that all needed relooked at and the timings needed redone (especially for earlier episodes).
 There were also some small errors in the text compared to E-F/R-F (see Everything yet to do pdf page2/3 for examples).